aguspesce/diabetes_predictor/README.md

 # Diabetes Detector

----

-This is a final project developed during the[Bootcamp de ciencia de datos](https://codigofacilito.com/bootcamps/ciencia-datos-g2/roadmap) by Código Facilito

----

 The project aims to develop a prediction model for estimating the likelihood of diabetes in patients.

 The following steps were taken to achieve the objective: